davidz299/davidz299/README.md

 🌐🛠️🤖 Recently, I interned at Amazon as a Software Development Engineer Intern, successfully building and shipping global web applications.
 I developed the Amazon Payments web application available to global payment providers.
 Also, I built multiple high-impact AI tools tailored to the workflows of engineers and consumers.

 📊🌐🛠️ Software Engineer Intern at NCR Voyix.
-I built the testing for global systems and hardware.
+Built hardware testing for global systems.
 I also developed & deployed full-stack software for user applications with 400,000+ users worldwide.

 📊🤖🌐 Software Developer Intern at Bastian Solutions.
 I developed data modeling and 3D visualization software for robotics and autonomous vehicles.
 Also, I built metrics and monitoring systems for performance and reliability.

 🛜🌐🛠️ Software Developer Intern at Ericsson.
-I was nominated for Co-op of the Year Award!
+Nominated for Co-op of the Year Award!
 I led the full-stack development of multiple large-scale automation applications and tools to enhance engineer workflows, used by worldwide institutes, companies and organizations.

 👨‍💻 Check out some of my projects at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)